-The AHC Administrative Services Department and Auxiliary Accounting Services provide financial oversight for the AHC Auxiliary Programs Corporation, the AHC Viticulture and Enology Foundation and the AHC Foundation.
+The AHC Administrative Services department and Auxiliary Accounting Services provide financial oversight for the AHC Auxiliary Programs Corporation, the AHC Viticulture and Enology Foundation, and the AHC Foundation.
 These corporations were formed under the requirements of Title 5.
-Each corporation has approved articles of incorporation, bylaws and operating agreements with the District (III.D.10-8, III.D.10-9, and III.D.10-10).
-The AHC President and V.P.
-Finance and Administration as well as AHC Board of Trustees members sit on the Boards, in rotation, as determined at the annual Organizational meeting (III.D.10-25)
+Each corporation has approved articles of incorporation, bylaws, and operating agreements with the district (III.D.10-7; III.D.10-8; III.D.10-9).
+The AHC superintendent/president, vice president of Finance and Administration, and Board of Trustees members sit on the boards, in rotation, as determined at the annual organizational meeting (III.D.10-10).

-The Auxiliary Programs Corporation includes the Associated Student Body Government (ASBG), athletics, student clubs, the AHC Bookstore, and the Pacific Conservatory of the Performing Arts (PCPA) (III.D.10-1).
+The Auxiliary Programs Corporation includes the Associated Student Body Government (ASBG), athletics, student clubs, the AHC Bookstore, and the Pacific Conservatory of the Performing Arts (PCPA).
 The Auxiliary Programs Corporation Board meets quarterly to review auxiliary operations and financial statements.
-The Board is comprised of AHC's Superintendent/President, the V.P.
-Finance and Administration, one academic administrator appointed by the Superintendent/President, one regular faculty member nominated by the Academic Senate, and one student member nominated by ASBG (III.D.10-9, page 2, Section 4).
+The board is comprised of AHC's superintendent/president, the vice president of Finance and Administration, one academic administrator appointed by the superintendent/president, one regular faculty member nominated by the Academic Senate, and one student member nominated by ASBG.